Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Your financial security is important to us.
 We encourage you to take the following steps to reduce your risk of fraud when sending wire transfers:

-- · Know Who You are Dealing With - Do not send funds to an individual or business you don't know personally.
+- Â· Know Who You are Dealing With - Do not send funds to an individual or business you don't know personally.
-- · Verify your Wire Transfer Instruction - Check the information you include on a wire transfer instruction to verify the information is correct.
+- Â· Verify your Wire Transfer Instruction - Check the information you include on a wire transfer instruction to verify the information is correct.
-- · Verify the legitimacy of what you are paying for - Independently confirm (whether in-person or through a trusted third-party) the legitimacy of what you are paying for.
+- Â· Verify the legitimacy of what you are paying for - Independently confirm (whether in-person or through a trusted third-party) the legitimacy of what you are paying for.
-- · Be Cautious of any Recipient Claiming Urgency - Don't be rushed into initiating a transfer to anyone claiming an urgent deadline.
+- Â· Be Cautious of any Recipient Claiming Urgency - Don't be rushed into initiating a transfer to anyone claiming an urgent deadline.

 If you believe you may have been a victim of a wire transfer scam, time is of the essence.
 Please contact Citibank immediately so that we can attempt to contact the corresponding financial institution that may have received the fraudulent wire transfer.